 Pros:

-• A deep understanding of the separate parts of a project helps quickly build high-qualitative products.
+• A deep understanding of the separate parts of a project helps quickly build high-quality products.

 • Each member’s responsibilities are clearly defined.